pedromedley/website/content/documentation/topics/environments.md

 ### Sub Environments

-Variables a sub environment can only be used when the desired sub environment is active.
+Variables in a sub environment can only be used when the desired sub environment is active.
 You can set a sub environment as active by switching to it in the environment dropdown, located at the top of the sidebar.